Navika Sagar Parikrama II

+Navika Sagar Parikrama II (lit.
+'Sailors' Sea Circumambulation') or Navika Sagar Parikrama 2 /NSP II was an ambitious circumnavigation of the globe conducted successfully by two female officers of the Indian Navy.
+Unlike the previous edition that had a six-woman crew, this time only two women officers, Lt Cdr Roopa A and Lt Cdr Dilna K attempted to circumnavigate the globe in two-handed mode.
+They undertook the journey onboard INSV Tarini.
+The second edition of the naval expedition symbolises India’s maritime aspirations, and highlights Indian Navy’s commitment to excellence and Nari Shakti under the motto: “Courageous Hearts, Boundless Seas.”

 Significance

+In recent years, the Indian Navy tried to enhance its ocean sailing skills through its Sail Training Ships INS Tarangini and INS Sudarshini and circumnavigation onboard INSV Mhadei and INSV Tarini.
+The latest voyage was a continuation of the previous Navika Sagar Parikrama voyage conducted by six female officers of the navy in 2026.

-The latest voyage takes forward the legacy of Navika Sagar Parikrama.
-Signifying the importance of this historic event in maritime calendar, the Indian Navy has also unveiled the logo for the expedition.
+The Indian Navy unveiled a logo for the expedition on 15 September 2024.
 The logo has octagonal shape in the centre depicting the Indian Navy, while the sun signifies a celestial body and the compass, guiding the sailors through the challenging seas.

-The sailboat making its way through the vastness of the ocean symbolizes the spirit of adventure and the resilience of the voyagers.
-The two women double-handed crew of the expedition is a testament to the Indian Navy's commitment to fostering gender equality and excellence.The logo was unveiled on 16 September 2024.
+The sailboat making its way through the ocean symbolizes the spirit of adventure and the resilience of the voyagers.
+The two women double-handed crew of the expedition is a testament to the Indian Navy's commitment to fostering gender equality and excellence.

-The circumnavigation of INSV Tarini will be a significant step forward in India's ocean sailing enterprise and maritime endeavours, showcasing the nation's growing prominence in global maritime activities and gender equality on the high seas.
-Goal of this mission is to promote seamanship, maritime heritage, and gender equality through a challenging circumnavigation of the globe.
-The blue water expedition is set to be an arduous test of the skills, physical endurance, and mental fortitude of the two crew members.
+The second circumnavigation of INSV Tarini was a significant step forward in India's ocean sailing enterprise and maritime endeavours, showcasing the nation's growing prominence in global maritime activities and gender equality.
+The primary goal of this mission wasto promote seamanship, maritime heritage, and gender equality through a challenging circumnavigation of the globe.

 Crew

-While Navika Sagar Parikrama I (2017–18) had a six-member all women crew, this time around Navika Sagar Parikrama II will have just two-member women crew who will circumnavigate the globe in double-handed mode.
-The two crew trained for three years clocking 38,000 nautical miles, handling the sailing vessel INSV Tarini all by themselves, accumulating thousands of nautical miles in experience.
-The two women officers will become the first from India to accomplish such a feat in double-handed mode.
+While the first Navika Sagar Parikrama I (2017–18) had a six-member all women crew, Navika Sagar Parikrama II will have just two-member women crew who will circumnavigate the globe.
 They are: